pietrocinaglia/flenp/README.md

 Note that the "requirements.txt" contains all dependancies need to FLENP, as well as to "monitor.py".
 The latter is a Python script stand-alone executable to monitor CPU and Memory usage (plotting is also supported); we used it for testing only.

+## FLENP UI - PIPELINE BUILDER

+FLENP UI - PIPELINE BUILDER is now available.
+It allows building pipeline via drag-and-drop.
+A minimal set of modules is included, you can add your own modules in according to FLENP requirements by using JSON.

+FLENP UI - PIPELINE BUILDER: https://pietrocinaglia.github.io/flenp/

 ## How to run FLENP

 > python3 FLENP.py pipeline.json SAMPLES_DIR=samples P1_TIME=5 P2_PAR1=P2 P2_TIME=5